Injury Attorneys | Restoring LivesTM

 Just past the House and on its way to the Senate, H.R.
 985 bears the optimistic-sounding name Fairness in Class Action Litigation Act, but its ramifications are unlikely to be positive for future class members looking for legal relief.
 Congressman Bob Goodlatte (R-Va.) introduced the bill, noting that “class action lawsuits were created so Americans could have strength in numbers” when bringing a suit to court.

 Agreed.
 And we’d add that these suits also make the system more efficient by addressing all injuries that arise from the same source in one suit rather than dozens or even thousands of cases.
-In fact, class action suits have not only enabled recovery for people who’ve suffered injury and would otherwise have no recourse, but they’ve helped shape public policy, as when the plaintiffs in Brown v.
+In fact, class action suits have not only enabled recovery for people who’ve suffered injury and would otherwise have no recourse, but they’ve also helped shape public policy, as when the plaintiffs in Brown v.
 Board of Education of Topeka joined in a case that ended school segregation.

 True enough: not all is rosy and bright in the world of class action lawsuits, and a common criticism is that bringing suit in a large group of plaintiffs leads to a small settlement for each individual.
 That can certainly be an outcome when a large group of people has been injured.
 The flipside is that in cases with large classes of plaintiffs, it’s generally the total amount in question that even allows the case to proceed.